Arctic circles, domino tilings and square Young tableaux: Introduction

 domino tilings.
-This can be proved by induction in several ways, but is perhaps best understood via a connection to \bb{alternating sign matrices}.
+This can be proved by induction in several ways, but is perhaps best understood via a connection to \textit{alternating sign matrices}.

-One of the best-known results on domino tilings is the \bb{arctic circle theorem} due to Jockusch, Propp and Shor \cite{jockuschproppshor}, which describes the asymptotic behavior of uniformly random domino tilings of the Aztec diamond.
-Roughly, the theorem states that the so-called \bb{polar regions}, which are the four contiguous regions adjacent to the four corners of the Aztec diamond in which the tiling behaves in a predictable brickwork pattern, cover a region that is approximately equal to the area that lies outside the circle inscribed in the diamond.
-See Figure~\ref{fig-arcticcircle}, where the outline of the so-called ``arctic'' circle can be clearly discerned.
-The precise statement is the following.
+One of the best-known results on domino tilings is the \textit{arctic circle theorem} due to Jockusch, Propp and Shor \cite {jockuschproppshor}, which describes the asymptotic behavior of uniformly random domino tilings of the Aztec diamond.
+Roughly, the theorem states that the so-called \textit{polar regions}, which are the four contiguous regions adjacent to the four corners of the Aztec diamond in which the tiling behaves in a predictable brickwork pattern, cover a region that is approximately equal to the area that lies outside the circle inscribed in the diamond.
+See Figure \ref{fig-arcticcircle}, where the outline of the so-called ``arctic'' circle can be clearly discerned.
+The precise statement is the following. \begin{theorem}[(The arctic circle theorem \cite{jockuschproppshor})] Fix $\varepsilon>0$.
+For each $n$, consider a uniformly random domino tiling of $\aztec_n$ scaled by a factor $1/n$ in each axis to fit into the limiting diamond